sierdzio/gibs/README.md

 default, ibs uses all CPU cores.
 Note: you can also specify a fraction as the argument to `j`.
 For example, `-j 0.5` will use half of all available CPU cores
 * `--clean` removes all build artefacts.
 Executable and ibs cache are left alone
+* `--auto-include` Automatically scans source directory for include paths.
+This can be used instead of ibs command 'include some/path' if the path is below input file
+* `--auto-qt-modules` Automatically guesses Qt modules used by the project.
+This is done using internal dictionary mapping Qt classes to modules

 # Commands